mlip-cmu/s2025/labs/lab03.md

 3. Open the repository in an IDE.

+## Exercise 1: Amend a commit

+1. Create a new branch called `amend-commit` from `main` branch.
+2. In the `torch/nn/functional.py` file, navigate to the `multi_margin_loss` function (line 4000) and change the margin to 1.5 and reduction mode to `sum'
+3. Commit the changes to the `amend-commit` branch.
+Make sure you add a meaningful commit message.
+4. Amend the commit by changing the margin to 2.0
+5. Commit the changes to the `amend-commit` branch.
+Make sure you add a meaningful commit message.

-## Exercise 1: Create and fix a merge conflict
+## Exercise 2: Create and fix a merge conflict

 1. Create a new branch called `merge-conflict` from `main` branch.
 2. Open the `torch/nn/functional.py` file, navigate to the `interpolate` function (line 4293) and change the resizing mode from `nearest` to `bilinear`: